 Applying Greensand to your Garden and Orchard

 - For DTE Greensand, apply to your garden in spring, use 5 to 10 pounds per 100 square feet, or 1 to 2 pounds per plant.
 Mix it into the top 6 inches of soil.

 - After the first year’s application, you can use smaller amounts every one to two years.
 For most gardens, 1 to 2 pounds per 100 square feet is a good maintenance application.

 - To use greensand for your trees, apply 1 to 2 pounds per inch of trunk diameter, spread over the root zone.

 If you’re not sure how much to add, applying the larger amount is a safe bet because greensand cannot burn your plants or over-fertilize.
 However, applying more than the recommended amount will not give your plants an extra boost, as it releases too slowly to do this.
 Because of the slow-release nature of greensand, it is not the best choice for potted plants.
-It will provide very little potassium during the life of your potting soil, so a quicker acting fertilizer such as Peaceful Valley’s All Purpose Liquid Fertilizer will benefit your potted plants more.
+It will provide very little potassium during the life of your potting soil, so a quicker acting fertilizer such as Peaceful Valley’s Liquid Fish will benefit your potted plants more.

 If you’re looking to improve soil structure or drainage in your potting soil, greensand can help, or you might consider instead adding perlite, vermiculite, or coco peat.
 Use greensand to create garden worthy of an oil painting, and grow organic for life!